manniwood/cl4pg/README.md

 # cl4pg: The Convenience Library for PostgreSQL

+## This is abandonware

+Feel free to fork, though!

 ## Build and Test

 [Look here for how to build and test cl4pg](docs/dev/build_and_run.md)